When someone says “identity and access management”, what’s the first thing that comes to mind?

 Remote work is just one example of a circumstance that can define (or redefine) where organizations are on their identity journey.
 Others include moving to the cloud and needing to determine how best to secure access there, or moving toward a more dynamic joiner-mover-leaver cycle that puts identity and lifecycle governance front and center.

 There are as many scenarios as there are organizations on the IAM journey, and it’s not unusual to have several scenarios playing out at once.
 Regardless of the specifics, what all organizations share is the need for an identity platform that will serve them at every point along the way.
 That platform should enable them to address the widest range of identity challenges equally well, with a full spectrum of identity-related capabilities and solutions.

-Once upon a time, SecurID was best known for authentication, especially hardware tokens; today it’s the trusted identity platform for 13,000 organizations around the world, managing 50 million identities and providing secure, convenient access to 30 million users.
-SecurID provides organizations with a range of authentication methods–including push notifications, biometrics, one-time password (OTP) and, yes, tokens–that work in iOS, Android and MS Windows environments.
-SecurID also delivers identity governance and lifecycle capabilities to speed and simplify the work of administering access to resources, with configurable policies, rules and workflows and other tools to ensure the right people have access to the right tools at the right time.
+Once upon a time, RSA SecurID was best known for authentication, especially hardware tokens; today it’s the trusted identity platform for 13,000 organizations around the world, managing 50 million identities and providing secure, convenient access to 30 million users.
+RSA provides organizations with a range of authentication methods–including push notifications, biometrics, one-time password (OTP) and, yes, tokens–that work in iOS, Android and MS Windows environments.
+RSA also delivers identity governance and lifecycle capabilities to speed and simplify the work of administering access to resources, with configurable policies, rules and workflows and other tools to ensure the right people have access to the right tools at the right time.